The West Villages – a huge Project!

 In about 20 years many motorized vehicles will be electric cars.
 That will reduce noise and pollution significantly and many cities will become more livable again.

 What is the price range for homes in the West Villages?
 Right now homes are selling from the mid $200’s, and they go up well into the $1 million and beyond.
 The price indicates that the West Villages are not exactly going to be a part of the “affordable housing” program.
-With a medium price level in the mid $300’s the village is exactly doing what it was meant to do – attracting middle-class and upper-middle-class residents to the North Port area.
+With a medium price level in the mid $300’s the village is attracting middle- and upper-middle-class residents to the North Port area.